 Level of Difficulty, Prerequisites, & Cost

 Many people may not have considered improving their skills with Microsoft Office and may not realize the potential available through gaining in-depth knowledge of its various applications.
-While there will be a certain degree of difficulty with learning new skills, people using Office applications like Word, Excel, and PowerPoint regularly should make them more comfortable learning some of the more complicated functions.
-Learning more about Microsoft Office applications will depend on a person’s goals.
+While there is a certain degree of difficulty in learning new skills, people who regularly use Office applications like Word, Excel, and PowerPoint should find it easier to learn more advanced functions.
+Learning more about Microsoft Office applications depends on a person’s goals.
 Are you working in an office or collecting data?
 Are you trying to create a presentation?
-Depending on the task, training in Word, Excel, or PowerPoint might be the right move.
+Depending on the task, training in Word, Excel, or PowerPoint might be appropriate.

-Because many people may be complacent about using Microsoft Office, learning how to apply an application’s higher functions might strike them as unnecessary.
-However, a deeper understanding and knowledge of Office tools could help with basic tasks such as writing documents, analyzing data, or creating appealing presentations.
-Additionally, a strong foundation in math can help people understand and learn Excel formulas or shortcuts more effectively using spreadsheet software.
-Therefore, becoming more proficient with advanced Excel functions for collecting data could help a person more efficiently crunch numbers or gather information for their organization.
+Because many people may be complacent about using Microsoft Office, learning how to apply an application’s higher functions might seem unnecessary.
+However, a deeper understanding of Office tools can help with basic tasks such as writing documents, analyzing data, or creating appealing presentations.
+Additionally, a strong foundation in math can help people understand and use Excel formulas or shortcuts more effectively in spreadsheet software.
+Becoming more proficient with advanced Excel functions for collecting data can help a person efficiently crunch numbers or gather information for their organization.

-People may also benefit from becoming familiar with Microsoft 365 and other Microsoft applications like PowerPoint or Access.
-PowerPoint allows users to create engaging, professional-looking presentations, and Access provides a valuable tool for data management, especially when paired with Excel.
+People can also benefit from becoming familiar with Microsoft 365 and other Microsoft applications like PowerPoint or Access.
+PowerPoint allows users to create engaging, professional-looking presentations, and Access provides a valuable tool for data management—especially when paired with Excel.

 Read more about how difficult it is to learn Microsoft Office.